 Think about heating options like underfloor heating or radiators.
 Underfloor heating is a practical and cost effective way of heating a small space and should be easy to install in a new structure without taking up valuable wall space.
 Alternatively, radiators are a good solution if you have wall space to spare.

 You will need to consult an electrician when it comes to powering your garden office.
 Not only should you think about where you should run insulated cabling through your garden, but you will also need to consider where you want to install power points and lighting in the structure itself.

 Draw a scale floor plan of your home office on squared paper and plot where the important furniture, like your desk, reading chair or workstation will sit.
 Make sure these points have enough plug sockets to service everything that you need to work with.

 Good lighting is also known to improve productivity, so make sure your garden office is well lit.
 In work areas, incorporate task lighting to light the space directly.
 Having a series of spotlights in the roof will ensure that the space is properly lit.
 If you’re going for a more relaxed work space, use a combination of table and floor lamps.

-Be inspired by these beautiful garden rooms.
+Be inspired by these beautiful summer house ideas.